Over the centuries, philosophers, psychologists, and great thinkers have all struggled to answer the question “Who am I?”

 Why We Get Stuck in Value Conflict

-These value conflicts can cause a lot of problems in the workplace, but they can also be beneficial because they force us to take a closer look at ourselves and understand why we constantly get stuck in value conflict.
-This allows us to break out of this chain and choose better.
+These value conflicts can cause a lot of problems in the workplace, but they can also be beneficial because they force us to take a closer look at ourselves and understand why we constantly get stuck in problematic situations.

 - Continuous misunderstandings

 When people from different cultures and places come together, it takes time to get used to each other's accepted norms.

 - Inability to empathize

-To avoid value conflicts, one must be able to see things from the other person's perspective.
+To avoid conflicts, one must be able to see things from the other person's perspective.

 - Unwillingness to negotiate